jo-pol/MAE-gf/Home.md

 ### Pictures
 The pictures in this wiki are mostly made in Knipling (TM).
 Most pair-diagrams are the styled versions that Groundforge understands.
-Red lines indicate the unit for the checkers-tiling, blue lines indicate the unit for the blocks tiling.
+Red lines indicate the unit for the checkers-tiling, blue lines indicate the unit for the blocks-tiling.

 ### Other links
 [Groundforge user guide](https://github.com/d-bl/GroundForge/wiki)